git/git.github.io/rev_news/drafts/edition-113.md

   could not remove the file and the containing directory and terminating with a success exit code.

-  Junio Hamano, the Git maintainer, replied to Yuri saying that it's expected that directories that were not empty were not removed.
+  Junio Hamano, the Git maintainer, replied to Yuri saying that it was expected that directories that were not empty were not removed.

-  Yuri replied that he expected the '.nfsXXXXXXXXXXX' files to be removed as they were untracked, so not added nor part of the repo, and the command is expected to remove such untracked files.
+  Yuri replied that he expected the '.nfsXXXXXXXXXXX' files to be removed as they were untracked, that is, neither added nor part of the repo, and the command was expected to remove such untracked files.

   Junio replied that the '.nfsXXXXXXXXXXX' files were "a limitation" of NFS that applications, including Git, couldn't and weren't supposed to remove.
-He pointed to some documentation which explained what these special NFS files are, and which said that they are the result of "silly rename" operations.
+He pointed to some documentation which explain what these special NFS files are, and that they originate from an NFS protocol based implementation strategy commonly known as "silly rename".

   Yuri replied that Git should still complain when it cannot remove such files, or that there should be a verbosity option that should